trueos/trueos-docs/trueos-handbook/using.rst

 :guilabel:`Sharing`.

-Once you click :guilabel:`Continue`, the next screen, shown in :numref:`Figure %s <print7a>`, will show a summary of the selected options and offer the ability to select another driver.
+Once you click :guilabel:`Continue`, the next screen, shown in :numref:`Figure %s <print7>`, will show a summary of the selected options and offer the ability to select another driver.
 For now, leave the detected driver and click :guilabel:`Add Printer`.
 If the printer does not work using the default driver, read the section on :ref:`Printer Troubleshooting`, which describes how to use this screen in more detail.

-.. _print7a:
+.. _print7:

 .. figure:: images/print7a.png
+   :scale: 100%

    : Viewing the Default Driver

-The next screen, shown in :numref:`Figure %s <print8a>`, can be used to modify the properties of the printer.
+The next screen, shown in :numref:`Figure %s <print8>`, can be used to modify the properties of the printer.

 .. _print8a:

 .. figure:: images/print8a.png
+   :scale: 100%

    : Modify Print Properties